centry-core/arbiter/tests/README.md

 ## Running tests

-to run tests you need to execution `python -q tests/`
+to run tests you need to execution `pytest -q tests/`

 ## Test coverage